EnterpriseDB/tpa/docs/src/volumes.md

 ## Platform bare

-TPAexec has no control over what volumes may be attached to pre-provisioned `bare` instances, but if you define `volumes` with the appropriate `device_name`, it will handle `mkfs` and `mount` for the devices if required.
+TPA has no control over what volumes may be attached to pre-provisioned `bare` instances, but if you define `volumes` with the appropriate `device_name`, it will handle `mkfs` and `mount` for the devices if required.